 If your account has thousands of SKUs where you only have 1-3 units each, you will have to work harder to win the Amazon Buy Box on many of the SKUs.
 However, your history will mean a lot for the times when you are wider in products than you are deep.
 Depth will help show you can fulfill these items for the next several weeks or months, based on current sales trends.
 For items like personal care and groceries, being the one that has the stock to cover for a long time is a good thing for the customer.
 Remember, Amazon mostly cares about what is good for the customer.

 These factors (and much more, we presume) are on Amazon’s radar.
 While these are all good to ensure a positive buyer experience, it certainly muddles efforts to find the magic formula for winning the Buy Box.

 Work to win

 We all know there’s only one winner.
 One Buy Box.
 To win it is a fight that doesn’t stop and start with pricing changes and other techniques that “guarantee the Buy Box.”
 Winning is hard work.
 It takes persistency and consistency.
-I’ve seen sellers try to sell at a loss, simply to get the Buy Box.
+I’ve seen sellers try to sell at a loss, simply to get the Amazon Buy Box.
 You may get it, you may increase sales but it’s getting you nowhere.

-The best advice for every seller seeking the Buy Box is to diligent and consistent, know your products inside and out, keep track of your pricing, and the pricing of others (know the numbers) and keep your account healthy and strong.
+The best advice for every seller seeking the Amazon Buy Box is to diligent and consistent, know your products inside and out, keep track of your pricing, and the pricing of others (know the numbers) and keep your account healthy and strong.